hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 Smells heavily of passionfruit, might as well call it passion IPA! :)
 It appears to continue to ferment as it is still generating CO<sub>2</sub>, so leaving it in keg at room temperature until activity stops.

+#### July 25, 2015

+FG: 1.012 (resulting in an 8.8% ABV DIPA)
+Set it in keezer and began carbonation.